+Central Maine Community College welcomes applications from all persons whose academic record and personal qualifications suggest that they may benefit from enrollment in any of the programs offered.
 Central Maine Community College maintains a rolling admissions policy for most of its programs, allowing candidates to apply and be considered for acceptance throughout the year.
 Prospective students will be considered for the next matriculating class on a first come, first served basis.
 All programs begin in September.
 January admission is possible for most programs and for students who wish to begin with primarily general education courses.
 Contact the Office of Admissions for more details.